exercism/csharp/exercises/practice/palindrome-products/.articles/is-palindrome-check/content.md

 ```

 ## Converting to an extension method
-All of the above solutions correctly check if a number is a palindrome.
-They differ in performance, something we will look at in a moment.
-But they also differ in readability.
-You will have to decide which one makes the most sense to you.

-Talking about readability of code, we have another decision to make.
+Talking about readability of code, we have another point to make.
-All of the above solutions can be implemented like they are above, or as an [extension method][extension-methods-link].
+All of the above solutions can be implemented like they are above, or as an [extension methods][extension-methods-link].

 What does it change?
 The code reads differently.
 Instead of: